Learn about funding opportunities, workshops, and important information about turning your ideas into innovation!

 Research Ethics Contact:

 Stephanie Palmer, Research Compliance Coordinator

 Research Services, working with UPEI's Marketing and Communications department, coordinates communications, government relations, and media relations efforts that positively position research at UPEI.
 The Communications Officer is UPEI's outreach liaison to the external media and ensures that UPEI's Research story is heard locally, nationally and internationally.

 Anna MacDonald, Communications Officer

-It is very important at both the grant application and post award stages that complete and competitive quotations be obtained for goods and services required.
+At both the grant application and post-award stages, complete and competitive quotations must be obtained for the goods and services required.
 This is to ensure the costing is accurate, the best value for money is realized, and funder requirements are met.
 Procurement Services works with the researcher and supplier community to satisfy these requirements in accordance with proper processes while minimizing the administrative effort for the researcher.
 The researcher controls the specifications and makes the final decision.
 Purchasing provides assistance in reaching these decisions.